Stonehouse (TV series)

-Stonehouse is a British television series dramatising the life and times of disgraced British government minister John Stonehouse, first broadcast from 2 to 4 January 2023.
+Stonehouse is a British comedy-drama television series dramatising the life and times of disgraced British government minister John Stonehouse, first broadcast from 2 to 4 January 2023.
 The series starred Matthew Macfadyen and Keeley Hawes and was directed by Jon S. Baird from a script by John Preston.

 Synopsis

 The series is a part fictional/fact based account of how in November 1974 a prominent Labour British politician, John Stonehouse, the former Postmaster General within the Harold Wilson government and MP for Walsall North, disappeared from the beach of a luxury hotel in Miami, Florida.
 Stonehouse left only a neatly folded pile of clothes behind, after he swam into the sea to fake his own death.

-Stonehouse had faked his own death in America, in a vain attempt to avoid disgracing his reputation.
-Following espionage, forgery, theft and fraudulent activities that he had been engaged in, he was extradited back to the UK from Australia.
+Stonehouse faked his own death in a vain attempt to avoid disgracing his reputation.
+After engaging in espionage, forgery, theft and fraudulent activities, he was extradited to the UK from Australia.